Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Rigidity theorem in dimension 3

 \subsection{Bowen - Margulis measure}

-This measure has been first introduced by G. Margulis in \cite{margulis1969applications} and R. Bowen in \cite{bowen1972equidistribution}.
+This measure was first introduced by G. Margulis in \cite{margulis1969applications} and R. Bowen in \cite{bowen1972equidistribution}.
 A good introduction for the hyperbolic case can be found in Chapter 8 of Nicholls' book \cite{nicholls1989ergodic} or in the book of T. Roblin \cite{roblin2003ergodicite}.